About Sharm El Sheikh

 Ras Muhamed National Park: It is a national park in Egypt.
 It is located 12 km from the city of Sharm El-Sheikh.
 It includes two main islands: Tiran and Sanafir.

 Mount Sinai: It is considered a holy site by Abrahamic religions.
-It is mentioned in the books of Exodus, Bible, and Holy Quran.
+It is mentioned in the books of Exodus, the Bible, and the Holy Quran.
 It is the place where Moses receives the Ten Commandments.

 Naama Bay: It is a natural Bay resort that is considered the main hub for tourists.